johnreyborres/git-flow-testing/README.md

+#Git-flow Project
-# This is a sample application for git-flow workflow.
+ This is a sample application for git-flow workflow.